-CONTACT: Phone: (253) 520 - 2977 Email: chendrix@bellevuecollege.edu Office: D 200E
+CONTACT: Phone: (253) 520 - 2977

+Email: chendrix@bellevuecollege.edu

+Office: D 200E

-OFFICE HOURS: After class or by appointment
+OFFICE HOURS: MWF before class

 TEXTS: Microeconomics: Private and Public Choice, 13th ed., Gwartney and Stroup.

 COURSE DESCRIPTION: Investigates the responses of individual economic agents to incentives.
 This course provides the framework for analyzing simple models of choices for individual markets and industries within a mixed economy.
 The structure and outcomes of the basic model can then be modified to analyze a variety of market structures and be used to address a range of social issues, using the common policy goals of efficiency and equity.